List of Weapons

 Fist

 The weapon is designed to be worn on your hands.
-At the cost of your ability to manipulate your digits, things like cestuses, brass knuckles, or hand-wraps.
-This type of weapon can only be handed.
+At the cost of your ability to manipulate your digits, things like cestuses, brass knuckles, or hand wraps.

 Design effect.
 This type of weapon allows the wielder to use the damage die of the weapon instead of their unarmed attack.
-The damage type of the weapon replaces the damage type of their unarmed attacks.- Wearable The weapon is wearable like armour, you can wield other weapons in the same hand the fist weapon is on, but it takes one minute to put it on and take it off.
-Along with the martial proficiency, you need to have proficiency in medium armour if it's a 1d4, and heavy armour for 1d6.
+The damage type of the weapon replaces the damage type of their unarmed attacks, with two variants.- Wearable.
+The weapon is wearable like armour, you can wield other weapons in the same hand the fist weapon is on, provided that you have mastery of it.
+And wearable fist weapons take one minute to put on and take off.

-- Equipable If the fist weapon is held like a weapon, it only takes a free action to equip or drop it, but you can't wield other weapons while the fist weapon is equipped.
+- Equipable.
+If the fist weapon is held like a weapon, it only takes a free action to equip, but you can't wield other weapons while the fist weapon is equipped.

 Hafted